Capitains/MyCapytain/README.rst

    :target: https://www.codacy.com/app/leponteineptique/MyCapytain

-MyCapytain is a python library which provides a large set of methods to interact with Text Services API  such as the \
+MyCapytain is a python library which provides a large set of methods to interact with CapitainsCTSText Services API  such as the \
-Canonical Text Services, the Distributed Text Services.
+Canonical CapitainsCTSText Services, the Distributed CapitainsCTSText Services.
 It also provides a programming interface to exploit local \
 textual resources developed according to the Capitains Guidelines.

 Simple Example of what it does